PREJUDICE AND DISCRIMINATION TOWARDS CHINESE IN INDONESIA

 The history of prejudice against the Chinese goes back a long time.
 The Dutch placed the Chinese is a special class, ""foreign Orientals," and used Chinese traders as middlemen between colonial authorities and indigenous people, which aroused resentment among the local people.
 The Chinese were forced to live in ghettos, were not allowed to own land and never assimilated into the indigenous population.
 In the early 20th century, Muslim groups sometimes directed their anti-colonial feelings towards the Chinese.

-In the early independence era in the 1950s written Chinese and the teaching of Chinese in school were banned.
-Chinese who did not have citizenship were deported.
-Those that remained were given the choice of learning the Bahasa Indonesian or are being deported themselves.
-In the 1960s the Indonesian government again prohibited the Chinese from exercising free choice of residence, requiring them to live in cities and towns.
-In 1960, Sukarno issued a decree banning "aliens" (Chinese) from doing business in the countryside.
-It was aimed at the Chinese engaged in the rural retail trade, long dominated by the Chinese.
-Nearly 100,000 Chinese were forced to shut down their businesses and return to China.
-Those that remained moved to the cities, where many struck it rich.
+In the early years of independence during the 1950s, written Chinese and the teaching of Chinese in schools were banned.
+Chinese residents without citizenship were deported, while those who remained were required to learn Bahasa Indonesia or face expulsion.
+In the 1960s, the government again restricted Chinese freedom of residence, forcing many to live only in cities and towns.
+In 1960, Sukarno issued a decree barring “aliens”—a term widely applied to Chinese—from conducting business in the countryside.
+Aimed at Chinese-dominated rural retail trade, the policy forced nearly 100,000 Chinese to close their businesses and return to China.
+Those who stayed moved to urban areas, where many later prospered.

 Discrimination Against the Chinese Under Suharto